Humpback Whales In Fiji

 Humpback whale research in Fiji

 To identify whales, ID photos of the whale flukes are taken.
 These have individual shapes and patterns which are used to tell individual whales apart.
 The photos are cataloged and the whales are named.
 During encounters, skin samples are taken and DNA is sequenced.
-With the help of genetics, the family trees of the different Southern humpback populations can be further understood.
+With the help of genetics, the family trees of the different Southern humpbacks populations can be further understood.

 All humpback whales cataloged in Fiji using Fluke ID have not yet been observed in other known winter grounds of the southern hemisphere (e.g. Tonga, Australia).
 This suggests that different humpback whale populations are true to their winter grounds and do not mix with other groups of whales.